danieldkim/active-columns/README.md

 If <code>save()</code> succeeds, all timestamps of {object} will be updated with the new timestamp.
 This allows you to subsequently
 <code>destroy()</code> this object if you wish.

+If you save an object with fixed column names, any missing columns will be deleted.
+If you want to prevent this, you can pass false as the last argument to <code>save()</code>, after the event listeners hash.
+This is useful when you only want to update a small number of columns for a fixed-column-name object.

 #### {object}.destroy( event\_listeners )